meteor/meteor/docs/client/basic/sections/packages.md

 meteor remove less
 ```

-Your app will restart itself automatically when you add or remove a package.
+Your app will restart itself automatically when you add or remove a
-Every app's package dependencies are tracked in `.meteor/packages`, so all of
+package.
+An app's package dependencies are tracked in `.meteor/packages`,
-your collaborators will also get the package when they pull your source code.
+so your collaborators will be automatically updated to the same set of
+installed packages as you after they pull your source code, because they
+have the same `.meteor/packages` file as you.

-See which packages are used by your app with `meteor list`.
+You can see which packages are used by your app by running `meteor list`
+in the app's directory.

 ## Searching for packages

-Currently the best way to search for packages available on the official Meteor
+Currently the best way to search for packages available from the official
-package server is [Atmosphere](https://atmospherejs.com/), the community package
+Meteor package server is [Atmosphere](https://atmospherejs.com/), the
-search website maintained by Percolate Studio.
-You can also search for packages
+community package search website maintained by Percolate Studio.
+You can
-directly using the `meteor search` command.
+also search for packages directly using the `meteor search` command.

 Packages that have a `:` in the name, such as `mquandalle:jade`, are written and
 maintained by community members.
 The prefix before the colon is the name of the
 user or organization who created that package.
 Unprefixed packages are
-maintained by Meteor Development Group alongside the Meteor framework.
+maintained by Meteor Development Group as part of the Meteor framework.

 There are currently over 2000 packages available on Atmosphere.
 Below is a small
 selection of some of the most useful packages.